ajeetkverma/tta-vqa-vsr/README.md

 # RealVQA-DDSR
-**_This work has been Accepted for publication in CVPR 2024._**
+**_This work has been submitted._**

-<h2>RealVQA-DDSR: Real World Video Quality Assessment assisted Joint Motion Deblurring, Denoising, and Super-Resolution
+<h2>Real-World Video Quality Assessment via Test-Time Adaptation and its application in Real-World super-resolution

 **<h2>We are working to prepare the release version of the code.
 It will be available soon...**
 <p>